Archibald Douglas, Parson of Douglas: Later years and death

 A Mr. Archibald Douglas, Archdeacon of Glasgow (in that post prior to November 1596), is mentioned in the Privy Council Registers on 28 October 1598, and again on 4 December 1599, but it is not known if this is the same person.

 In January 1601 his sister, Jean Douglas, Lady Saltcoats, wrote to him for fine London cloth for gowns for her daughters, who were of age to married.

 In 1601 Douglas wrote a letter to his cousin Richard Douglas which included two anecdotes about rings, designed to discredit his political rivals.
 The goldsmith and financier Thomas Foulis had selected a ring from a goldsmith in London for Douglas to present as the king's gift to Anthony Bacon, a secretary of the Earl of Essex.
 Bacon later tried to pawn the ring with the same London goldsmith, who said it was worth only half the amount that Foulis had allowed for in the royal accounts.
 Both the king and Bacon were cheated.
 In 1583 James VI had given Francis Walsingham a ring but Walsingham later discovered the stone was a worthless counterfeit.
 Douglas gave the ring to Roger Aston to return it to Scotland but he claimed it was stolen from him.
 Aston was "a small friend" to Douglas after this episode.

 According to John Chamberlain, Archibald Douglas died in March 1603.
+"Mr Archibald Douglas" was buried at St Dionis Backchurch on 5 March 1603.